-In Equation (3) above, η is a learning rate parameter that reduces the learning rate to prevent overfitting, and λ is a parameter that makes the neighborhood size larger for the winning node and smaller for the distant nodes.
+In the above Equation (3), η is a learning rate parameter that reduces the learning rate to prevent overfitting, and λ is a parameter that makes the neighborhood size larger for the winning node and smaller for the distant nodes.

-Through self-organizing maps, Jung et al. (2020) performed a pattern analysis based on the water quality items measured at 28 sampling sites in the Nakdong River system in South Korea.
-Using a grading process through a cluster analysis according to the characteristics of each site, they evaluated which branches should be prioritized for management and proposed policies based on this.
-In this study, we performed a pattern analysis on 17 measurement variables through this method, and identified the correlations between the measurement variables.
+Through self-organizing maps, Jung et al. (2020) performed a pattern analysis based on the water quality parameters measured at 28 sampling sites in the Nakdong River system in South Korea [20].
+They used a grading process through cluster analysis according to the characteristics of each site to determine which branches should be prioritized for management and proposed policies based on these findings.
+In this study, we performed a pattern analysis on 17 measurement variables using this method and identified correlations between the measurement variables.

 2.3.2.
 Statistical Machine Learning algorithm for dominant algae classification

 We compared the performance of 11 statistical machine learning algorithms for classifying the dominant algae at each survey site.
-Detailed explanations of the principles of the applied algorithms can be found in James et al. (2013) and Sugiyama, M. (2015).
+Detailed explanations of the principles of the applied algorithms can be found in the literature [21-22].

 Decision Tree(DT)